vstoianovici/paymentsapi/README.md

 This is where the core logic resides.
 The CRUD functionality and database model are managed and implemented at this level.

-4. The Postgres database layer that employs Gorm to talk to Postgres Gorm is used to facilitate the interaction with the Postgresql database.
+4. The Postgres database layer that employs Gorm to talk to Postgres Gorm is used to facilitate the HTTP server's interaction with the Postgresql database.
 Since this is a fin-tech application where a delicate balance between data integrity and reliability on one hand and high performance and scalability on the other, needs to be achieved the design decision was to employ a typical sql-type database (for structured data) such as Postgres as it also guarantees ACID operations.

 A few opensource frameworks and libraries were used in the implementation of this project:
  - [Gokit](https://github.com/go-kit/kit) - separation of concerns for designing microservices